bhumikamittal7/bhumikamittal7/README.md

 I am Bhumika, a junior at Ashoka University, majoring in Computer Science with a minor in Mathematics and Entrepreneurship.
 Here's my [personal website](https://bhumikamittal.in)

 - 🔭 I’m currently working in the Computer Architecture and Systems for ML.
-- 👯 Interested in cloud computing, HCI, computational creativity, and computational learning
+- 👯 Also interested in cloud computing, HCI, computational creativity, and computational learning
 - 📫 Just drop me an email at <bhumika.mittal_ug24@ashoka.edu.in>
 - 😄 Pronouns: she/her